yacineMTB/talk/README.md

 ### Dependencies
 - [Node.js](https://nodejs.org/en) v14.15+
 - [piper](https://github.com/rhasspy/piper/), a TTS engine.
 Make sure to add it to your path.
 This means calling `piper` from anywhere in your system should work.
+- [graphviz](https://graphviz.org/) (optional) for displaying the event graph.
+This is useful for development.

 ### Using manual steps
 - `npm install`